rapporto/docs/source-lk-v1/api/eng/http_eng/eng_http_short_link.rst

 Service Setup
 --------------------

-To enable the service, the following data must be transmitted to :ref:`Technical Support <support>`:
+To enable the service, the following data must be provided to the :ref:`Technical Support <eng-support>`:

 * the number of characters after which the link must be shortened.
 For example, if the link is shortened by more than 26 characters, then the link https://rapporto.ru/ will be transmitted to the subscriber unchanged, and the link https://rapporto.ru/company/o_platforme_rapporto/ will be shortened, for example `http://kr4.me/QEiCRE/ <https://rapporto.ru/company/o_platforme_rapporto/>`_;
 * the number of characters in the :term:`UID` that is added after the domain.
 This parameter affects the number of unique links that can be generated.
 For example, with a length of UID = 8 characters, about 281 trillion unique links can be generated;